harry-reid94/ovpdevops-app/README.md

 ### Link to Website
 - [Web server](https://www.ovpdevops.xyz/)
-- Prometheus - subject to change, please request address.
+- Prometheus - subject to change, please request address
 - Grafana - subject to change, please request address.

 **NOTE:** EC2 instances are currently in a stopped state.
 Please ping me to have them instantiated in order to view the above webpages.